jamesdiffeycoding/jamesdiffeycoding/README.md

 Hi there!

-## About me
-- I'm a London-based software professional transitioning from climate & mental health research.
-- I'm empathetic and care about the value and quality of my work.
+I'm an empathetic software engineer with a background in research.

-- I was inspired to work in software after seeing the value that well-designed software can bring organisations.
+I was inspired to work in software after seeing the value that well-designed software can bring organisations.
-- My projects thus far primarily involve JavaScript, APIs, React, Next JS and Node JS.
-I am also getting more comfortable with TypeScript, Python and other tools in my free time.

-## Get in touch
--  diffeyj@outlook.com

-## Learning 🖥️
-- I build projects and complete courses to help me learn.
+I have experience with JavaScript, APIs, React, Next JS, TypeScript, Python and SQL - and have completed a Full Stack Development Bootcamp.

+I currently work with an AI-mental health startup supporting their research needs and product vision.

+Some screenshots from my work are listed below.

 | Projects          | Description | Technologies | Screenshot |
 | :---------------- | :---------: | :----------: | :-----: |